RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Monthly-Meetups.md

 - Summary and appriciate the guest.
 - Feedback Polls

-## Meetup Picture/video and summary on Instagram.
+## Please record Meetup video so we can upload it on Youtube.

 -----------------------------